thepacketgeek/rust-tcpstream-demo/raw/README.md

 ...
 ```

 Alas, there are some issues with this code.
-The each time the `read()` call can be a syscall and we're also stuck with the decision of how to size the fixed length array:
+Each time `read()` is called can be a syscall to fetch bytes from the TCP stack and we're also stuck with the decision of how to size the fixed length array:
 - A large array (E.g. > 512 bytes) can waste stack space for bytes we may never read
-- A small array results in more calls to `read()`, which can be expensive
+- A small array results in more calls to `read()`, which may be expensive

-Fortunately though, this is a common enough problem that there's a solution for us...
+Fortunately though there's a solution for us...

 ## BufRead and BufReader
-The [BufRead](https://doc.rust-lang.org/stable/std/io/trait.BufRead.html) trait and [BufReader](https://doc.rust-lang.org/std/io/struct.BufReader.html) give us some really convenience read capabilities:
+The [BufRead](https://doc.rust-lang.org/stable/std/io/trait.BufRead.html) trait and [BufReader](https://doc.rust-lang.org/std/io/struct.BufReader.html) give us some really convenient read capabilities:

-- `fill_buf()` and `consume()` - a tag team of methods I'll explain in this demo
+- `fill_buf()` and `consume()` - a tag team of methods to read & verify data
 - `read_line()` (or the `Iterator` version: `lines()`) allow us to read by line (String ending with a newline)
-  - *You can see this one in action to create a LinesCodec in the [next demo](../lines)*
+  - *You can see this one in action to create a `LinesCodec` in the [next demo](../lines)*

 ### fill_buff() and consume()
 Instead of repeatedly trying to fill an array with bytes, `BufRead` offers a `fill_buf()` method which returns a slice to all the bytes in the buffer, super convenient!

-`fill_buf()` does not free/drop the bytes returned, and a subsequent call via `consume()` is necessary to tell the `BufReader` that the bytes were successfully read and it can move the internal cursor.
-This is helpful in the case where TCP may not have received all the data yet, and your code needs to check for a delimiter (*cough* like a newline *cough*):
+`fill_buf()` does not free/drop the bytes read; a subsequent call to `consume()` is necessary to tell the `BufReader` that the bytes were successfully read and it can move its internal cursor.
+This combo is helpful in the case where TCP may not have received all the data yet, and your code needs to check for a delimiter (*cough* like a newline *cough*) or certain number of bytes:

 ```rust
 use std::io::{self, BufRead};